-MD Camp students will also have the opportunity to shadow clinicians and researchers at the Ohio State University Medical Center and at Children’s Hospital.
-By the end of MD camp, students will have a greater grasp of what a career in medicine is like and how to go about becoming a successful physician.
+MD Camp, sponsored by The Ohio State University Area Health Education Center, is an intensive, three-week summer day camp providing participants an experience in the rigors of medical school.
+MD Camp students will have the opportunity to shadow clinicians and researchers at The Ohio State University Wexner Medical Center and at Nationwide Children’s Hospital.
+By the end of MD Camp, students will have a greater grasp of what a career in medicine is like and how to go about becoming a successful physician.

 - Lecture Component: Medical school faculty will give lectures covering a diverse range of topics and pathologies, from head-and-neck anatomy to the physiological changes that lead to heart attack.
 Students will also hear lectures about issues that face the medical community every day, including ethics, and the health disparities in underserved populations in the United States.

 - Problem-based Learning: Students will work out complex clinical cases in a group-discussion format.